melvinlamar/THE-AKAN-WEBPAGE/readme.md

 custom css-extensively used for styling the webpage bootstrap css- used for further styling javascript-used to emulate behavior of the webpage for best interaction of webpage with the user
+## Support and contact details
+ kindly reach out to me at 0716543740 or melomuriithi@gmail.com for any technical problem.
+### License
+*{Determine the license under which this application can be used.
+See below for more details on licensing.}
+Copyright (c)2019 *melvin muriithi kamere*